sanjaythangaraj/rent-video/README.md

-# Simple REST API with Spring Boot 3 and PostgreSQL
+# REST API with Spring Boot 3 and PostgreSQL secured with Spring Security

 This application is written with **Spring Boot 3** and uses **PostgreSQL** as the database.
 It uses Spring Security with Basic Auth and JWT for authentication and authorization and uses RBAC for secure endpoints.